Brauckhoff/Group-Project/README.md

 minimap2 -x asm20 -t 16 <co-assembly> <read_1> <read_2> ... <read_n> > <coassembly>.paf
 ```

-2. filter out read mappings were the alignment length is less then 80% of the reads length
+The read mappings are filtered.
+All mappings where the alignment length is less than 80% of the read length are filtered out.
+For each read only one contig (the one with the longest alignment length) is kept (random choice if two contigs have the same alignment length.
 - see Python script `filterMappedReads.py`

-3. for each read, choose the mapped contig with the longest alignment length (choose randomly if two contigs have the same alignment length for the same read)
-- see Python script `filterMappedReads.py`

-The output csv file of `filterMappedReads.py`: contig name (read was mapped to), assembly tool, assembly name.
+- the output csv file of `filterMappedReads.py`: contig name (read was mapped to), assembly tool, assembly name

-4. get all contigs that are part of MAGs, as well as their quality information (checkM-completeness and checkM-contamination)
+The names of all contigs that are part of MAGs, as well as their checkm quality information (checkM-completeness and checkM-contamination), are stored.
 - see Shell script `getQualityInformationForMapping.sh`

-5. get subset of contigs that are part of MAGs and the filtered list of the read mapping
+The subset of the filtered read mappings and the MAG contigs is computed to get the number of reads mapped to MAGs
 - see Python script `....py`

-6. calculate fraction of reads that were mapped to MAGs
+The fraction of read that were mapped to MAGs compared to the total number of reads used for the corresponding assembly was computed.

-get total number of reads:
+- get total number of reads of a dataset with the following command:
 ```
-count = $(gunzip -c "<dataset>" | wc -l) echo "$((count / 4))"
+echo "$(( $(gunzip -c "<dataset>" | wc -l) / 4))"
 ```

 divide number of reads that were mapped to a MAG by the number of total reads
 - see Python script: `....py`

-8. plot fraction of reads that were mapped to MAGs
-- see Python script: `....py`
-  - separate mapped reads based on checkM quality information

 </details>